OctopusDeploy/blog/blog/2019-11/kubernetes-for-the-uninitiated/index.md

 ---
-title: Beyond Hello World: Kubernetes for the uninitiated
+title: "Beyond Hello World: Kubernetes for the uninitiated"
 description: Describing a high level overview of what Kubernetes is
 author: shawn.sesna@octopus.com
 visibility: private